Current Affairs-Topics

 • Overall, 1,000 hectares of mangroves will be managed at the village level.

-This community-driven mangrove plantation project Tamil Nadu not only supports environmental restoration but also enhances local livelihoods.
+This community-driven mangrove plantation project in Tamil Nadu not only supports environmental restoration but also enhances local livelihoods.

 Legal and Environmental Safeguards

-The TN-SHORE mission Tamil Nadu also emphasizes legal protection for mangroves in Tamil Nadu.
+The TN-SHORE mission in Tamil Nadu also emphasizes legal protection for mangroves in Tamil Nadu.
 By declaring mangrove areas as reserve forests, the project ensures long-term conservation and prevents encroachment.

 Potential plantation sites include: